jacurtis813/bootstrap-four/README.md

 3. Open our command line.
 Create the new files that we will need for our new project.
 Such as the html file and a file that can hold our js and css if we decide to create those later within the project.
 Next.
 4. Now we have created the html file.
 We have created a new folder called assets.
 Within that folder we have created three sub-folders.
 One folder for the following; css files, images files, and js files.
 Next.
 5. Create our save points and commit these new changes to the file.
+6. Copy the template starter code that we are going to use to follow along with the bootstrap-four lesson.
+Next.
+7. After using the code to create our starter template.
+Use one of the class selectors to test that the bootstrap tools are installed properly within the html file.
+8. Test and run all the code that we have now created within our html file.
+The bootstrap class selectors work as they should.
+Next.